cskaandorp/asreview-server-stack/README.md

 SECURITY_PASSWORD_SALT = "<the generated SECURITY_PASSWORD_SALT>"
 ```

+To require new users to verify their email address (and to enable password-reset
+emails), see [Email verification](#email-verification-optional) before deploying.

 ### 3. Build and start the containers

 The following command builds the ASReview Docker image and starts all three